tobyhodges/studious-happiness/episodes/31-cmd-line.md

 want to use that code in a program we can run from the command line.
 In order to do that, we need to make our programs work like other Unix command-line tools.
-For example, we may want a program that reads a dataset and prints the average inflammation per patient.
+For example, we may want a program that reads a data set and prints the average inflammation per patient.

 > ## Switching to Shell Commands
 >